MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 ## Subscription Activation for Windows 10 Education

-Subscription Activation for Education works the same as the Enterprise version, but in order to use Subscription Activation for Education, you must have a device running Windows 10 Pro for Education, version 1903 or later.
+Subscription Activation for Education works the same as the Enterprise version, but in order to use Subscription Activation for Education, you must have a device running Windows 10 Pro Education, version 1903 or later and an active subscription plan with an Windows 10 Enterprise license.
 For more information, see the [requirements](#windows-10-education-requirements) section.

 ## In this article